Tenterden: Early origins: Anglo-Saxon

 Kent was one of the seven kingdoms of Anglo-Saxon England and the first to convert to Christianity.
 The earliest settlements had been made in the northern areas including Thanet.
 Uninhabited forest lands in the south, called Anderida or Andreasweald (known today as The Weald) provided glades and clearings for annual excursions, when people from the north grazed their pigs on the abundant acorns and nuts.
-In an early charter of 724 AD Æthelberht (son of King Wihtred of Kent) granted land in the wooded area around Romney Marsh and present-day Tenterden to Mildrith (Mildred) the Abbess of Thanet.
+In an early charter of 724 AD Æthelberht (son of King Wihtred of Kent) granted land in the wooded area around Romney Marsh and present-day Tenterden to Mildrith (Mildred), the Abbess of Thanet.
 With tidal waters nearby, the salted winter meat supplies could be returned up the coast via an easy sea journey.
 Thus, the origin of the town's name is two-fold, deriving from the Old English Tenetwara (the Men of Thanet) and the word den (a clearing within a forest).
 The first known reference to Tenetwara is found in a Charter of 968; it records Heronden pastureland granted by a lady Aethelflaed to Aelfwold for the sum of 1450 pence.

 In Thanet abbey in the seventh century, Domne Æfa the royal abbess was succeeded by her daughter Mildred, whose life became legendary; she was beloved throughout Kent and beyond, and sanctified.
 Today Tenterden's Anglican church of St Mildred's is a Grade I heritage listed building standing majestically on high ground.
 It's likely that an early wooden Jutish church dedicated to her was situated on the same high spot.
-During the pre-Conquest period the records for St Augustine's Abbey show Tenterden and other local villages paying the fee for the annual supply of holy oil to the church.
+During the pre-Conquest period, the records for St Augustine's Abbey show Tenterden and other local villages paying the fee for the annual supply of holy oil to the church.
 By 1178/9 we have the first recorded use of the town's name as "Tentwardene" appearing in a Pipe Roll of Henry II.
 The earliest reference to a church in Tenterden is from the same date.

 11th–12th centuries

 After 1027 the Thanet Minster estates were acquired by St Augustine's Abbey, Canterbury, which had also received from Minster the famed relics of St Mildred.
 There is no mention of the town in the Domesday Book because Tenterden being a 'den', its listing was in the lands of the parent Abbey.
-Bishop Odo of Bayeux, the half-brother of William the Conqueror, having become the Second Earl of Kent, did own land in this area.
+Bishop Odo of Bayeux, the half-brother of William the Conqueror, having become the Second Earl of Kent, owned land in this area.

 From the mid-twelfth century the low lying land to the south of Tenterden, the Rother Levels and the Romney Marsh, were used for arable farming.
 With the arrival of the Black Death and loss of population, the collapse of labour intensive farming was matched by a growth in sheep farming on the rich marshy pastures.
 The production of raw wool brought prosperity to the town.